Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 How long to spend here: 5 minutes

 This is your final viewpoint of the valley before heading to the Homer Tunnel.
 If you’re lucky, you may spot the famous glaciers here.
-The stop shows off the incredible scenery of Fjordland and is some of the best on the road from Queenstown to Milford Sound.
+The stop shows off the incredible scenery of Fiordland and is some of the best on the road from Queenstown to Milford Sound.

 Homer Tunnel